ruoyann/tp/docs/DeveloperGuide.md

 #### Design considerations

 **Aspect: How to increase the ease of removing fields in a study spot:**
-- Alternative 1 (current choice): Users can directly remove a tag or an amenity they specify.
+- **Alternative 1 (current choice)**: Users can directly remove a tag or an amenity they specify.
-- Alternative 2: Users have to retype existing tags or amenities if they wish to retain them.
+- **Alternative 2**: Users have to retype existing tags or amenities if they wish to retain them.

 ### Themes